 Every Wednesday (during University term time) from 12 noon to 1 p.m. at Elvet, Lunch Stop offers a delicious two-course meal for just £5.
 All are welcome!

-Our friendly toddler group for pre-school children from 0 to 5 years old (with their parents/carers) meets every Thursday in school term, from 9.30 to 11.30 in the hall downstairs at North Road.
+Our friendly toddler group for pre-school children from 0 to 5 years old (with their parents/carers) meets every Monday morning in school term, from 9.30 to 11.30 in the worship area at North Road.
 Craft activities, free play, Bible story, singing, healthy snack, and lots of ride-on cars!
 Cost: £1 per child, 50p per adult.
 No pre-booking required.

 ICMD is a Christian student society in Durham which is open to anyone of any background or denomination.
 They meet every Sunday afternoon at DCM Elvet or at St Oswald’s Church at 1:30PM where they share food and discuss how faith implicates us in the 21st Century-from issues on sexuality and gender to politics, poverty and the environment, led by members of the society or a variety of speakers.

 ICMD is a Christian Society which strongly supports the LGBTQIA+ communities and also advocates for disability, race, and gender rights.
 It is open to those of every faith and none, and discussion is open and balanced.

 The group has an active Facebook page.